-Whether you make Grilled Banana Boats with chocolate morsels and mini marshmallows (it’s just indescribably amazing) or Grilled Spiced Bananas, you’ll discover a super sweet and caramelized treat that everyone at your next cookout will love.
+When you make Grilled Banana Boats with chocolate morsels and mini marshmallows (they’re amazing), you’ll discover a super sweet and caramelized treat that everyone at your next cookout will love.
 What a great way to cap off a dinner al fresco!

 Forget what you think you know about bland, watery zucchini.
 When it’s cooked on the grill, this veggie becomes sweet, crispy, and infused with smoky goodness.
-Cut zucchini into ½” slices or planks and prep your grill for direct cooking over medium-high heat (about 400°F–450°F).
-Brush the zucchini planks with vegetable or olive oil and season with salt and pepper to taste.
-Cover and grill for 6–8 minutes, turning as needed until beautiful dark grill marks appear.
+All you have to do is cut the zucchini into ½” slices or planks and prep your grill for direct cooking over medium-high heat (about 400°F–450°F).
+Then, brush the planks with vegetable or olive oil and season them with salt and pepper.
+Cover the grill for 6–8 minutes, turning as needed, until dark grill marks appear.
 Grilled zucchini tastes great with grilled fish or on fresh summer salads.

 Grilling watermelon caramelizes the natural sugars inside and makes it extra yummy.
 Slice your watermelon into wedges, leaving the rind on—it will give you a place to easily grasp with your tongs to turn or move the fruit without damaging the flesh.
 Because of the high water content, you won’t see deep char marks, but rest assured the grilling process brings out a richer flavor in the watermelon.
 Pssst…other fruits like mango are great on the grill, too!